 - Detecting vulnerabilities

-According to Nick Oram, Operations Manager for Fortra’s Dark Web & Mobile App Monitoring Services, the claims made by these tools cannot be confirmed, nor can we determine with 100% certainty their effectiveness in creating working malicious tools or services.
+According to Nick Oram, Operations Manager for Fortra’s Dark Web & Mobile App Monitoring services, the claims made by these tools cannot be confirmed, nor can we determine with 100% certainty their effectiveness in creating working malicious tools or services.

 “However, it is important for cyber security research teams to be cognizant of the threats posed by AI chatbots and the actors exploiting these tools for fraudulent endeavors,” adds Oram.
 “These tools will only continue to become more sophisticated.”